 This could happen if your credit card bill has not been paid for a few months (e.g. your credit card is typically ‘dormant’ and you don’t usually check its statement).
 If someone has been using this credit card, you will not notice it until you get called by a debt collecting agency to pay it up.
 This could even happen if the thief uses your identity to secure a personal loan!

 It sounds creepy, but someone could be going through your mail to steal your credit card statements!
 Many banks nowadays opt to deliver electronic statements (sent to your email, or only downloadable online).
 If you haven’t done this yet, you may want to do so.

 10 do’s and don'ts to avoid credit card identity theft

 Credit card thieves will always try to outsmart their victims, but that doesn’t mean there’s nothing that we can do to first protect ourselves.

 1. DO review each line of transaction in your credit card bill.

-When you get your bill, or even as and when you want to online, check your transactions that each one of them were done with your knowledge.
+When you get your bill, or even as and when you want to online, check your transactions that each one of them was done with your knowledge.